ArendPeter/JavaGuide/mydoc/1a_Installing4Win.md

 Once it’s downloaded click next through the download process and be sure to make note of the directory in which it’s installed.
 Screen shots of the entire installation process can be found in Appendix A

 ## 1.1.2 Adding Java to Path
 Open up command prompt.
 This can be done by typing “cmd” in your search bar.
 Now we’re going to test if the Java compiler is linked to your path.
-To do this input “javac”.
+To do this input `javac`.

 ![](img/1a_javac_pre.png)